erwa/notes/computerScience.md

+### Two's complement

+Non-negative numbers are same as binary representation.

+For negative numbers, they are the two's complement of their absolute value.
+To get the two's complement of a number, take the one's complement and add 1.
+E.g.: -1 -> 1 -> 11111110 -> 11111111.

 ### Monad

 A concept in functional programming related to wrapping a type and performing computations inside a context.
 Think Maybe X or X opt or Option(X).